gaxmann/c64-software/programs/empire/USERPORT-CABLE.md

 ## Purpose

-Text-only build guide for a 4-node Commodore 64 userport network (historical “NET'97” style).
+Text-only build guide for a 4-node (or 2 node) Commodore 64 userport network (historical “NET'97” style).
 The network is a shared bus with four conductors:

 - 1. GND
 - 2. CNT2 (CIA2 serial clock)